Tanjung Priok

-Tanjung Priok is a district of North Jakarta, Indonesia.
+Tanjung Priok is a district in the administrative city of North Jakarta, Indonesia.
 It hosts the western part of the city's main harbor, the Port of Tanjung Priok (located in Tanjung Priok District and Koja District).
-The district of Tanjung Priok is bounded by Laksamana Yos Sudarso Tollway and Sunter River canal to the east, by Kali Japat, Kali Ancol, and the former Kemayoran Airport to the southwest, by Sunter Jaya Road and Sunter Kemayoran Road to the south, and by Jakarta Bay to the north.
+The district of Tanjung Priok is bounded by Ir.
+Wiyoto Wiyono Toll Road and Sunter River canal to the east, by Kali Japat, Kali Ancol, and the former Kemayoran Airport to the southwest, by Sunter Jaya Road and Sunter Kemayoran Road to the south, and by Jakarta Bay to the north.

 History

-Before human development, the coastal area of what is now Tanjung Priok was an area of brackish water with swamp and mangrove forest.
+Before human development, the coastal area of what is now Tanjung Priok was an area of brackish water with swamp and mangrove forests.

-The old harbor of Jakarta
+Old harbor of Jakarta

 During the colonial era, Batavia at first relied on the Sunda Kelapa harbor area.
 This meant that Batavia had a harbor system like many others cities.
 I.e. an anchorage at sea at some distance from the city, and a city harbor where smaller ships could attach to a quay.
 It meant that big ships like the Dutch East Indiamen and later ships safely anchored at some distance from Batavia, at what was called the 'harbor' of Batavia.
 Passengers and cargo then had to be trans-loaded on smaller ships, that would actually land these on one of the quays of Batavia.

 The 'outer harbor' situation of Batavia became problematic when the natural harbor of Singapore became a competitor.
 In Singapore ocean-going ships could directly attach to a quay.
 The effect was that for many Dutch East-Indian commodities, it was cheaper to ship via the more distant harbor of Singapore.
 (At Batavia, a sea going ship from e.g. Surabaya, would have to unload its cargo into boats that sailed to a quay in Batavia proper.
 Later these boats would have to be used again to load the cargo into a ship to the Netherlands.
 The same ship could sail to Singapore, and directly unload at a quay.
 This eliminated the step to transload on boats.)